2004–05 NFL playoffs: AFC: New York Jets 20, San Diego Chargers 17 (OT)

 In the final period, the Chargers managed to rally back.
 First they drove 54 yards in 12 plays and scored with a 35-yard field goal by Nate Kaeding.
-The Jets responded with a drive to San Diego's 33-yard line, Pennington threw an incomplete pass on third down and they decided to punt rather than risk a 51-yard field goal.
+The Jets responded with a drive to the Chargers' 33-yard line, Pennington threw an incomplete pass on third down and they decided to punt rather than risk a 51-yard field goal.
 The Chargers subsequently moved the ball 80 yards in 10 plays to tie the game on a thrilling drive in which they nearly turned the ball over twice.
 On the first play, Brees fumbled the ball while being sacked by linebacker Jonathan Vilma, but he recovered it himself.
 Then he completed a 21-yard pass to tight end Antonio Gates to pick up the first down.
-One play later, he completed a 44-yard pass to Gates at the Jets 22-yard line.
-Two runs by LaDainian Tomlinson for 13 yards and a 7-yard run by Brees brought up third down on the Jets 2-yard line.
+One play later, he completed a 44-yard pass to Gates at the Jets' 22-yard line.
+Two runs by LaDainian Tomlinson for 13 yards and a 7-yard run by Brees brought up third down on the Jets' 2-yard line.
 After Tomlinson was tackled for a 1-yard loss, A fourth-down pass Brees with under 20 seconds left fell incomplete into the end zone, but Jets linebacker Eric Barton was penalized for roughing the passer, giving the Chargers a first down from the one-yard line.
 Brees threw a touchdown pass to Gates on the following play, sending the game into overtime.

-After an exchange of punts in overtime, the Chargers drove to the Jets 22-yard line, but Kaeding missed a 40-yard field goal attempt late in the extra period, allowing the Jets to come back down the field.
+After an exchange of punts in overtime, the Chargers drove to the Jets' 22-yard line, but Kaeding missed a 40-yard field goal attempt late in the extra period, allowing the Jets to come back down the field.
 Two Pennington completions for 29 yards and a 19-yard run by LaMont Jordan then set up a 28-yard field goal from Brien with five seconds remaining in overtime.

 Pennington completed 23 of 33 passes for 272 yards and 2 touchdowns.
 Moss finished the game with 4 receptions for 100 yards and a touchdown.
 Brees completed 31 of 42 passes for 319 yards and 2 touchdowns, with 1 interception.
 Tomlinson rushed for 80 yards and caught 9 passes for 53 yards.